Asibul07/Basic_Banking_System/README.md

 happened. <br>
 ◇ Flow: Home Page ➜ View all Customers ➜ Select and View one Customer ➜ Transfer Money ➜ Select customer to transfer to ➜ View all Customers. <br>
 ◇ No Login Page.
 No User Creation.
 Only transfer of money between multiple users. <br>

+## How to start:

+1. Clone my repository or download the zip file
+2. If you're downloading the zip file, extract the zip file to a folder
+3. Open the folder with a code editor like VS Code or any IDE.
+4. Create two tables in a database - One to store user details and one to store transaction details.
+5. Create the necessery columns.
+6. Update my Config.php file with your database details.
+7. Run the code with XAAMP.
+You can reach out to me for queries.
+Details in my profile readme.